joshuasrichardson/AntHillSearch/README.md

 ## Optional Methods to Add to Colony.py

-The following methods can be added to a live colony simulation in the main function to change the initial state.
+The following methods can be added to a live colony simulation (not the RecordingPlayer interface) in the main function to change the initial state.